anna099/hegel/reason-intro/1-reason.md

 In what particular way does reason 'see itself as all truth'?
-Recall that every shape of knowing in the *Phenomenology* so far begins with *certainty*: an immediate and often naive claim to truth.
+Recall that every shape of knowing in the *Phenomenology* so far begins with *certainty*: an immediate and often naïve claim to truth.
 The chapter on reason begins in just the same way: Hegel makes a distinction between an idealism that recognises the journey (from sensuous certainty to self-consciousness) that is necessary for '*proving*' that the I is all truth and all reality, and the idealism for whom this journey is forgotten.
 In its present moment of certainty, reason fits the latter description.
-'It only gives *the assurance* of being all reality, but does not itself comprehend this, for the comprehension of this immediately expressed assertion is that forgotten path itself'.[^6] This kind of naive, asserted idealism is thus only 'an *immediate certainty* against which other immediate certainties stand in contrast': since the naive idealist has forgotten the dialectical overcoming of the certainties in consciousness and self-consciousness (sensuous certainty and the desiring I, respectively), it is unable to overcome these certainties, or prove itself against them.[^7] This point
+'It only gives *the assurance* of being all reality, but does not itself comprehend this, for the comprehension of this immediately expressed assertion is that forgotten path itself'.[^6] This kind of naïve, asserted idealism is thus only 'an *immediate certainty* against which other immediate certainties stand in contrast': since the naïve idealist has forgotten the dialectical overcoming of the certainties in consciousness and self-consciousness (sensuous certainty and the desiring I, respectively), it is unable to overcome these certainties, or prove itself against them.[^7] This point